 It’s too early to brush COVID-19’s sweeping impact aside, but call center leaders are already looking for ways to proactively ready themselves and their teams for the next crisis—or the second wave of this one.
 While pandemics are rare indeed, things like drastic regulation changes and natural disasters are other scenarios that need careful planning and intellectual anticipation.
 For call center managers, it can be difficult to start (and continue) managing remote call center agents.

 A real strategy for sudden increased call volumes

 In most industries, there was an enormous spike in customer contacts as soon as the COVID-19 outbreak hit.
 Some teams quickly found that their contact center software didn’t have the power of scalability.
 Cloud technology allows for dynamic scaling to accommodate the extra agents that are often required in times of crises where the increase in contact volume is simply overwhelming.
-In order to keep things moving in the right direction, call centers need a software that is built on a flexible Cloud platform that can be instantly scaled.
+In order to keep things moving in the right direction, call centers need software that is built on a flexible Cloud platform that can be instantly scaled.

-Leveraging the power and security of Microsoft Azure, Tethr, for instance, can scale on demand, ensuring flexible and reliable cloud computing.
+Leveraging the power and security of Microsoft Azure, Tethr, for instance, can scale on-demand, ensuring flexible and reliable cloud computing.
 The cloud-first platform architecture provides a future-proof technical environment that can seamlessly accommodate growth and change.
 Tethr gives users the wings to rapidly scale up or down to ensure that regardless of the situation, businesses can respond to changing conditions and be there for their customers.

 Continuous training for “what if” instances